huntdatacenter/docs/docs/getting-started/3-configure-ssh.md

 3. Type **`<your-username>@<your-lab-IP>`** in the "_Host Name (or IP address)_" field and click "_Open_".

 4. Enter your **`SSH temporary key`** collected in Step 1 in the terminal window that appear when asked for a password.
+You will not see anything on the screen when you type your password.

 5. Type the same **`SSH temporary key`** _one more time_ when asked.